 - Members of the committee are, and will continue to be, leaders and speakers at the annual meeting and research symposium of the Beef Improvement Federation (BIF) which is the primary forum for those interested in the genetic improvement of beef cattle.

 - The committee will co-sponsor a BIF genetic prediction workshop in the next five years.
-Also, in conjunction with the NBCEC, there is planning for a symposium for genetic improvement of feed intake.
 Any workshops or symposia will be evaluated to assess impacts.

-- Committee members will continue to participate in education programs for university extension faculty members and industry members using programs, such as the NBCEC Brown Bagger Series and the Annual Weight Trait Project meeting.
+- Committee members will continue to participate in education programs for university extension faculty members and industry members using programs, such as the NBCEC Brown Bagger Series.
 Additional outcomes include the development of written resources on genetic improvement of beef cattle.
-The Brown Bagger Series and Weight Trait Project meeting are evaluated annually to assess impacts.
-A strength of this committee is representation from extension and breed association personnel.
+The Brown Bagger Series is evaluated annually to assess impacts.
+An additional venue for dissemination of advancements will be made at sites such as ebeef.org.
+Strength of this committee is representation from extension and breed association personnel.
 These members will continue to provide the research community with industry priorities.
 Industry and extension members present educational programs dealing with national cattle evaluation, genomics, and other animal breeding topics to commercial and seedstock producers.
 Educational programs will be evaluated to assess impacts.
 Committee members will serve as advisors to breed associations on issues dealing with breeding and genetics.
-Committee members will continue to participate in BIF, both as speakers at the annual meeting as well as serving on the board.
-The committee will co-sponsor with BIF a genetic prediction workshop, which will be evaluated by participants.
-Committee members will continue to participate in education and outreach activities, such as the NBCEC Brown Bagger series, which is evaluated annually by participants to assess impact.
+Committee members will continue to participate in BIF, both as speakers at the annual meeting as well as serve on the board.
+The committee will co-sponsor with the BIF a genetic prediction workshop, which will be evaluated by participants.
+Committee members will continue to participate in education and outreach activities, such as the NBCEC Brown Bagger series, which is evaluated annually by participants to assess its impact.